lzwjava/lzwjava.github.io/_posts/2024-12-17-avoid-death-en.md

 As your life depends largely on work and family, be careful to maintain a good family atmosphere and good work relationships with colleagues.

+And learn to deal with stress.
+Stress is a large part of modern life.
+We need to learn more, understand how other people live in this world, and know how people lived long ago.
+We need to read a lot to gain correct views about things.

 ## Be Self-Disciplined, Avoid Gambling and Tons of Debt

 Gambling is bad behavior with high risks.
 It is not rational.
 Gambling easily makes you lose a lot of money quickly and can lead to depression.